Green-e® Renewable Fuels

 Biofuels and renewable hydrogen are increasingly becoming a solution for commercial and residential customers who want an effective way to use fuels with lower lifecycle greenhouse gas emissions, and offer pathways to accelerate the transition to a clean energy economy.

-Many market players have jumped into hydrogen production and its applications, and demand for renewable hydrogen is likely to grow rapidly.
-CRS is developing comprehensive voluntary market standards and rules for renewable hydrogen to ensure buyers of green hydrogen receive renewable hydrogen that is high-quality, verified, and not double-counted supplies.
+CRS is developing comprehensive voluntary market standards and rules for renewable hydrogen to ensure buyers of green hydrogen receive renewable hydrogen that is high-quality, verified, and not double-counted.
 The inclusion of renewable hydrogen in the Green-e® Renewable Fuels program will support market growth and provide assurances of environmental quality and transparency in the voluntary market for renewable hydrogen.

 Program Goals